 Why do we need number system conversions?

-There are 4 numbering systems available for our use on which each one can be converted to other three number systems.
+4 numbering systems available for our use on which each one can be converted to other three number systems.
 The possible number system conversions are

 - Decimal to other number system conversion (Binary, Octal, and Hexadecimal)

 - Octal to other number system conversion (Binary, Decimal, and Hexadecimal)